ManApart/quest-command/notes.md

 - Character can only hold so much weight.
  - Item could fit in bag weight but then bag be too heavy for character to move
 - Bags / armor can have equip slots for specific types.
 So a weapon holster can provide a slot but only for hatchets etc
+- Equip slots have layers (inner, normal, outer)
+- Hold is just equip to a hand - equip gives option to replace

 Item Containers
+- Give the player a starting pouch - equips to belt (front, back, left, or right)
 - Any target that is a creature has an inventory
 - Looking at a creature will say what the creature has equipped (is wearing)
 - Pickup/Place commands have optional count for item stacks